fortrabbit/blog/new-platform-beta.md

 ## New design

 Building on the existing brand, the design language got an update.
 We still use the old logo; colors and typography have been refreshed.
 We hope you like.
 You are looking at it now.
+[Goodbye old design](/goodbye-hello.md).

 ## Updated web properties